mccurdyc/neighbor/README.md

 neighbor has importable Go packages (e.g., `builtin/*`, `sdk/*`) and an accompanying command-line interface for searching, cloning and executing an arbitrary binary against GitHub projects.
-Abstractions are in place to make doing the aforementioned easy and efficient for projects obtained from arbitrary search retrieval methods (i.e., not limited to GitHub Search, repositories or Git clone).
+Abstractions are in place to make doing the aforementioned easy and efficient for projects obtained from arbitrary search and retrieval methods (i.e., not limited to GitHub Search, repositories or Git clone).

 The motivation for neighbor is to provide users (e.g., developers, researchers, etc.)